 After revitalizing Syracuse basketball with a standout NCAA career in the 1960s, the Pistons drafted Bing second overall in 1966.
 As one of the top shooting guards in the game, he pulled the Pistons out of the basement.
 And after 12 highly decorated seasons, he retired and bought a small automotive supply business in 1980.

 Bing grew the business from four employees to 1,300 — a $61 million firm that was the No. 10 largest minority-owned business in the country.
 In 2009, he sold the business and became the mayor of Detroit.
+He didn’t seek re-election in 2013.
 He has a net worth of $5 million.

 Type of business: Car dealerships